 BEST FOR FISHING

 What to wear depends on whether you’ll be in a boat or wading in a creek or river.
 On a boat, the KEEN Aquagrip outsole on the EVOFIT ONE sandal can help prevent slipping when bracing your feet to haul in that biggest catch.
 Meanwhile, siping and lugs will help you make your way around river beds.
 Some fly fishers prefer the comfort of the Newport sandal to wading boots.

 Non-marking outsoles (all KEEN sandals are non-marking) and razor siping are the features to look for in boat shoes.
 Razor siping in outsoles works just like your tires—it helps expel water from beneath, preventing slipping on wet surfaces, such as a boat deck or dock.

 Lugs for traction, razor siping, quick-dry materials, and toe protection—these are the must-haves for adventuring in and around water.
 Rubber outsoles with lugs and razor siping keep you steady on slippery terrain, while quick-dry uppers help prevent blisters and discomfort due to hiking with wet feet.
 The sandals that check off all the boxes: Newport H2/Newport Hydro and EVOFIT ONE.
 The Arroyo II sandal also brings together the best of the hiking and sandal worlds.

 BEST FOR THE BEACH

 Barefoot in the sand is definitely the way to go.
 But days at the beach often involve walking to boardwalks and lunch spots.
 Giving yourself a little extra cushioning will keep your feet peachy.
-KEEN’s ultimate travel flip, Kona, the Waimea and Rialto H2 sandals could be some options to consider, and the Rose sandal is happy to go dressier for dinner, too.
+KEEN's ultimate travel flip, Kona, and the Waimea sandals could be some options to consider, and the Rose sandal is happy to go dressier for dinner, too.